What is a common law spouse?

 A divorce on the basis of two years’ separation is one achieved by agreement, rather than a ‘fault’ based divorce (i.e. unreasonable behaviour or adultery).
-The process is the same however, although the petition is slightly more straightforward, and therefore it is not any quicker or cheaper than the alternatives.
+The process is the same, however the petition is slightly more straightforward, and therefore it is not any quicker or cheaper than the alternatives.
 Getting divorced on the basis of having been separated for two years does not affect your financial claims arising from the marriage, although the change in your circumstances since separation may impact upon these claims.

 My spouse/partner and I have separated.
 How can I get him/her out of the home?

 If you own a property jointly you are both entitled to enter (including forcing entry if necessary) and occupy it, unless that right of occupation is withdrawn by an occupation order made by a court (in circumstances where there is violence or risk of violence).
 Both of you have rights of occupation by being each other’s spouse and those rights of occupation can also be suspended by the court in appropriate circumstances.
 Where no such order has been made you can either agree what is going to happen to the property, or seek an order of the court for transfer or sale if you cannot reach an agreement.

 Is there such there such thing as a quickie divorce?